jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My app was very simple.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was so simple, it might not even get me a job in "tech."

 Here’s how it worked.
 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled they often don’t.
 Adjusters have to search for each other—literally calling around or hoping someone calls you.
-Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING.
+Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING-DING-DING-DING.

-Like Uber uses online maps, mine let insurance adjusters post an accident on a google map.
-Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
+Like Uber uses online maps, mine let insurance adjusters post an accident on google map.
+Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
 It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

-Fostering collaboration like this made workers smile.
+That's how simple it is to foster frontline collaboration.
+It made workers happy.
 The best part thought was something much better.
-With digital collaboration we can start getting very important information on our economy.
+With digital collaboration we can start getting great information on our economy.
 For example, with my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are solving their problems.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.

 My little app was a happy upgrade in the game of civilization; but not good enough.
 Or more likely, too good.
-Frontline workers loved it.
 My biggest problem was I messed with a lever of power.
-Because of Techvolution, player gods now know what to fight for.
+Now because of Techvolution, I can depend on player gods to help me fight back.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app, all use GPS maps.
 Kinda looks like the game of Civilization doesn't it?
 Didn't I tell you computers games teach us how we'll live in the Internet Age.
 A sneak peek at the Life Star._

 ## Attacking a Lever of Power

 Adjusters hold the insurance checkbook in their hand.
 They decide how much to payout on every claim.
-Making the outside world use a telephone to call isn't an accident.
+Making adjusters use telephones isn't an accident.
 It's a huge lever of power to say "call me when I'm available".
 By easing congestion, and lessening the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone withdrawing money.
-Nor was lessening crashes much of a selling point.
-But to be fair, it's not the insurance industry's job to fight them; they aren't the ones behind the wheel.
+And, lessening crashes wasn't much of a selling point either.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
-In fact, most insurance decision-makers today are have never even spoken with a customer, nevermind processed a claim.
+In fact, most insurance decision-makers today are have never even spoken with a customer; nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.
-Simply put, With no pain felt, there was no problem to solve.
+Simply put, with no pain felt, there was no problem to solve.

 Thus, now I know how to fix my failure.
-The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain, common knowledge.
+The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain, common knowledge so player gods can act.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 _This is a Twitter feed for the Ontario Police.
 They use it to tell the public about crashes in real-time.
-People on this list are right now are living through Smithereens in some way.
+People on this list are living through Smithereens in some way, right now.
 That pain used to only be felt by families, soon everyone will fell it, and do something about it, with the life saving rules of the Life Star._

 ## The Life Star

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 The truth is, "they" only have your interest at heart if you're holding levers of power; because only then does "they" become "we".

 And that's the subject for the next book.
-Because for all the antagonists blustering and excuses, once a regular person becomes a player god, the game is won.
-Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is because Main Street accepts what the antagonists give.
+For all the antagonists blustering and excuses, once a regular person becomes a player god, the game is won.
+Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is Main Street used to accept what the antagonists give.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and fees.
-And we still have to wait on hold, with no idea about our regulations or coverages.
-Hopefully by now, you know the middle-class has to do better if we're going to win the game.
+Insurance is basically a bank account, so we're losing half our savings every year and still waiting on hold!
+Hopefully by now, you know the middle-class has to do far better if we're going to win the game.

 This book made you a player god in mind, the next will make you a player god in reality.
-We'll do that by putting many levers of power in your hand, first and foremost for car crashes.
+You'll finally hold many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
-Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.
+Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_; who  has all the powers they need to win the game.

-That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution, that lets everyone play, understand, and master the game of civilization; fair and understandable rules gives everyone a chance to win, and thus makes everybody happy.
+That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
+It lets everyone play, understand, and master the game of civilization; fair and understandable rules gives everyone a chance to win, and thus makes everybody happy.
 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
-I also call it the state of nature—because all lifeforms happily live inside a place without Darth Blockbuster.
+I also call it the state of nature because all lifeforms happily live inside a place that doesn't let Darth Blockbuster in.
 You'll read all about it in Techvolution: Building the Life Star.

 # THE APPENDICES